stefreak/syselevenstack-documentation/english/docs/tutorials/04-coreos.md

 ## Goal

-* We will start a minimal CoreOS instance on the SysEleven Stack.
+* You will learn how to start a minimal CoreOS instance on the SysEleven Stack.
-* Also we will upload the current CoreOS stable image.
+* You will learn how to upload the current CoreOS stable image.

 ## Prerequisites